Updated on September 17, 2024

 You should avoid micromanaging but this step is crucial to attaining your objectives.
 You shouldn’t get cozy in your office, as you should be outside discussing and analyzing situations.

-As for decision-making, showing your true colours and wanting to make your mark from the outset by reorganizing certain sectors or cutting jobs to show your authority are actions to be avoided as often as possible, unless, upon your arrival, the company is in financial difficulty, in which case, you would need to take charge and fix the situation as quickly as possible.
+As for decision-making, showing your true colours and wanting to make your mark from the outset by reorganizing certain sectors or cutting jobs to show your authority are actions to be avoided as often as possible, unless, upon your arrival, the company is restructuring or in financial difficulty, in which case, you would need to take charge and fix the situation as quickly as possible.

 Don’t forget that people are watching you and that the first decisions you make will set the tone for anything else you wish to accomplish afterwards.
 Your decisions should be promising, well-thought out and strategic.